-ENGINEERING IMPACTS ALTERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintainability Dirk I Dirk Lay Road Grade Separation Options DL1 No Build Existing deficiencies remain including narrow shoulder width.
+ENGINEERING IMPACTS ALTE RNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintanace / Maintainability Dirk irk Lay Road Grade Separation Options DL1 No Build Existing deficiencies remain including narrow shoulder width.
 Vertical clearance is 16'-3.5".
 Horizontal clearances along I-10 needing barrier protection.
 Crest curve actual design speed is 54 mph which is adequate as no known posted speed limit exists.
 Incompatible with both ML2 and ML3 due the bridge skew and its five-span configuration, unless mainline width design exceptions are sought for shoulders.
-No impact.
+No impact No impact.
 Traffic volumes are relatively small at this crossing so operational performance is not an issue.
 Bridge railing does not meet current crash test criteria and guardrail offsets do not meet current standards.
 Disabled vehicles have no space to pull off the traveled way and emergency vehicles have no shoulder for use in response to incidents across I-10.
 Five-span structure maintains piers adjacent to inside and outside edge of mainline shoulder and within the clear zone.
 No impact No impact Poor condition of approach pavement remains, and will continue to deteriorate.
 As bridge ages, maintenance will also increase.
-DL2 Bridge replacement on current alignment bridge) and sidewalks are provided.
-Vertical clearance increased to at least the minimum 16.5' and profile design speed increased to 55 mph.
-Roadway to stay on original alignment.
-Bridge width increased to about 61 drainage will need to be reconstructed.
-A double No change in traffic operations as congestion is not an issue.
+DL2 Bridge replacement on current alignment Dirk Lay Road pavement drainage will need to be reconstructed.
+A double 48" CMP under I-10 will be impacted and will need to be relocated.
+No change in traffic operations as congestion is not an issue.
 Bikes and pedestrians can safety cross I-10.
 Bike/pedestrians are accommodated across the bridge.
 New two or four-span structure will relocate setting forms, setting girders, and for deck pours for new bridge.
 Full closure of Dirk Lay Road required during bridge replacement (6-9 months).
 No impacts.
 Complete new bridge and roadway pavement requiring less near-term maintenance.
 Increased vertical clearance reducing the likelihood over- height vehicles hit the superstructure.
 DL3 Standard 12' lanes and 8' shoulders (10' shoulders on bridge) and sidewalks are provided.
 Vertical clearance increased to at least the minimum 16.5' and profile design speed increased to 55 mph.
 Roadway realigned parallel and to the west of the original bridge footprint to facilitate construction while maintaining traffic on Dirk Lay Road.
 Bridge width increased to about 61 feet.
 Compatible with both ML2 and ML3.
 Dirk Lay Road pavement drainage will need to be reconstructed. is not an issue.
-Bikes and pedestrians can safety cross I-10. new bridge barrier.
-Full-width shoulders are available for disabled or emergency vehicles across the bridge.
+Bikes and pedestrians can safety cross I-10. for disabled or emergency vehicles across the bridge.
 Bike/pedestrians are accommodated across the bridge.
 New two or four-span structure will relocate Some short term I-10 closures will be necessary for old bridge removal, and for setting forms, setting girders, and for deck pours for new bridge.
 Avoids full closure of Dirk Lay Road required during bridge replacement.
 Shoulder closures (Inside and Outside) on Interstate to remove old build piers, and to construct new ones.
 No impacts.
 Complete new bridge and roadway pavement requiring less near-term maintenance.
 Increased vertical clearance reducing the likelihood over- height vehicles hit the superstructure.